 In the past, some employers and institutions of higher education expressed opinions that perhaps high school graduates were more persistent and motivated than GED graduates but these days, the GED passing criteria are so rigorous that this is a thing of the past.

 However, some employers still are biased when it comes to hiring new employers and we still see situations where high school graduates are making more money than their GED counterparts.
+Due to the changes implemented in the GED exam, however, expectations are that the differences will disappear soon.

 Last Updated on